TritonDataCenter/rfd/rfd/0026/README.md

 docker volume create --name wp-uploads --opt size=100g
 ```

 The size of the shared volume.
+If no size is provided, the volume will be
+created with the smallest size available as specified by [CloudAPI's
+ListVolumeSizes endpoint](#listvolumesizes-get-volumessizes).

-If the size provided is not one of those listed
+If a size is provided and it is not one of those listed as available by sending
-as available by sending a request to [CloudAPI's ListVolumeSizes
+a request to [CloudAPI's ListVolumeSizes
-endpoints](#listvolumesizes-get-volumessizes), the creation fails and outputs
+endpoint](#listvolumesizes-get-volumessizes), the creation fails and outputs the
-the list of available sizes.
+list of available sizes.

 Specifying a unit in the size parameter is required.
 Available unit suffixes are
 `m`, `M`, `g` and `G`.
 These suffixes are assumed to be expressed in terms of